PSYC 105 - Introduction to Psychology: A Survey

 Semester Offered: Fall and Spring

 This course is designed to introduce the student to fundamental psychological processes, their nature and development, and contemporary methods for their study through a survey of the major research areas in the field.
 Areas covered include the biological and evolutionary bases of thought and behavior, motivation and emotion, learning, memory, thinking, personality, developmental, and social psychology.
-Some sections of this course are taught as a traditional introductory survey.
-Other sections may take a more topical focus to their survey.
-In all sections, students are expected to participate in three hours of psychological research during the semester.
+Students are expected to participate in three hours of psychological research during the semester.
 The department.

 Students may not take both 105 and PSYC 106 .